About 1:1 High School Initiative

 Many of us as parents, teachers, and our greater community are concerned about our students’ screen time.
 By using a district-provided device, it will allow our district to filter content to ensure our students are accessing materials that support learning and not being used inappropriately or as a social media connection.
 We have implemented a 1:1 environment as opposed to a ‘bring your own device” (BYOD) to ensure our students’ internet safety and to support a rigorous academic environment.

 In order to check out a device, you must do the following:

 Read and sign required paperwork:

-Bring student ID, signed paperwork and proof of payment for technology fee to the library to receive your laptop.
+Bring student ID, and signed paperwork to the library to receive your laptop.

 Students who owe for laptop damage or loss, must pay those fines before getting their laptop for the upcoming school year.